These are Your Homeschool Preschool Essentials

-I am here to share with you some amazing and beneficial homeschool preschool essentials.
-The pressure to buy all the things is strong when your kids are young, and they are just beginning their homeschool journey.
-I am a former preschool teacher, and I also operate within a real-life budget.
+I am here to share some fantastic and beneficial homeschool preschool essentials with you.
+The pressure to buy everything is intense when your kids are young and just beginning their homeschool journey.
+I am a former preschool teacher and operate within a real-life budget.

 My youngest child attended a Mom’s Day Out preschool when we started homeschooling.
-We kept him enrolled, even though I taught my older children at home.
+Even though I taught my older children at home, we kept him enrolled.
 However, this year, he will be home full-time with us.
 I am so excited!
-He starting pre-k.
-Because he is my last child, I do not want to spend a lot of money on things we will only use for a short time.
+He is starting pre-k.
+Because he is my last child, I do not want to spend much money on things we will only use for a short time.
 So, I am sharing with you what I consider to be all the homeschool preschool essentials.

 Essentials You’ll Use for Years